Allerleirauh: United States

 American folklorist Marie Campbell collected an American variant from informant "Aunt" Lizbeth Fields.
-In this tale, titled The Queen With Golden Hair, a king's golden-haired wife dies, and he promises to marry one with her as golden as hers.
+In this tale, titled The Queen With Golden Hair, a king's golden-haired wife dies, and he promises to marry one with hair as golden as hers.
 Time passes, and he notices that his own daughter is the spitting image of her mother, so he decides to marry her.
 To avoid marrying her father, the princess asks him to give her a cloak with the furs of every animal.
 He produces the cloak, the princess takes it and escapes to the woods.
 A group of hunters find her and take her a servant to the king's castle.
 One time, when she is cracking nuts, she finds a beautiful dress inside one, a silver dress with little golden stars.
 One day, the king holds a ball at the castle, and the girl wears the silver dress to attend it, and the prince notices her.
 After the ball, the king falls ill and the girl prepares a food, and drops a golden hair inside it.
 Next, she prepares another soup and drops a toy golden spinning wheel inside it.